atasayugras/traveltracker/README.md

 Instructions for Use
 Replace <repository-url> and <repository-folder> with the actual URL and name for your project.
 Add or modify sections as needed based on your project specifics or to include any additional relevant information.

-### Summary

-- **Description**: A brief overview of the application and its purpose.
-- **Features**: A list of functionalities that users can expect.
-- **Database**: Information about the tables used in the PostgreSQL database.
-- **Getting Started**: Steps to clone, install dependencies, set up the environment, and run the application.
-- **Directory Structure**: A simple layout of the project structure.
-- **Contributing and License**: Encouragement for collaboration and licensing details.

-Feel free to adjust any sections to better fit your project specifics or preferences!
-If you need any more changes or additions, just let me know!